korrawe/harp/README.md

 ## Avatar from preprocessed video
 <!-- ![vid](/assets/halo_hand.gif "HALO teaser") -->
 ### Preprocessed sequence
-- Download the preprocessed sequence from [here](https://drive.google.com/file/d/1KLMvehpEAXR8lkjHHX4q4E6mgAHOTwM3/view?usp=sharing)
+- Download the sample preprocessed sequence from [here](https://drive.google.com/file/d/1KLMvehpEAXR8lkjHHX4q4E6mgAHOTwM3/view?usp=sharing)
 - Put the data in ```../data/```.
 The path can be changed in ```utils/config_utils.py```.
+- Released data (from one subject, with different appearance variations) can be found [here](https://polybox.ethz.ch/index.php/s/EDvgrNXiOLNyPYp)

 ### Running the optimization
 To start optimizing the sequence from the coarse initialization, run: